Polygence blog > Research Opportunities and Ideas

 Application deadline: February 15th

-UCLA Summer Courses gives you the opportunity to take college-level psych classes in person or hybrid (in person/online).
-Courses you can take as a high school student include: PSYCH 10: Introductory Psychology, PSYCH 15: Introductory Psychobiology, and PSYCH 85: Introduction to Cognitive Science.
-Cost depends on how many courses you decide to take.
+UCLA Summer Courses gives you the opportunity to take college-level psych classes in person or hybrid (i.e., combination of in person and online).
+Courses you can take at UCLA as a high school student include: PSYCH 10: Introductory Psychology; PSYCH 15: Introductory Psychobiology; and PSYCH 85: Introduction to Cognitive Science.
+Your cost depends on how many courses you decide to take.
 California high school students may be eligible for full or partial scholarships.

 16. Psychology & Neuroscience at Yale